rpcutts/indiekit/README.md

   npm i @indiekit/app
   ```

-2. Ensure the following environment variables have been set:
+2. Ensure the following required environment variables have been set:

   * `INDIEKIT_URL`: URL of the website you want to publish to.
   * `GITHUB_TOKEN`: A GitHub [personal access token](https://github.com/settings/tokens).